boneskull/nodejs-production-test-action/README.md

 ## Roadmap

-- Split the meat of this into [its own module](https://github.com/boneskull/midnight-smoker) so it can easily be run outside of a CI context.
 - Run `npm install` and `npm run-script` in parallel (see [notes](#notes)).

 ### Stuff I Won't Do But Will Entertain PRs For